JoshSinyor/review-2022-02-23/README.md

 This program must:

-1. [x] Parse the input of string of the colour green, amber or red.
+1. [x] Parse the input of a string of the colour green, amber or red.
+2. [x] Parse the input of a CSV string of at least two instances of the colour green, amber or red.
-2. [x] Parse the input of a CSV string of at least two of green, amber and red.
+3. [x] Parse the input of a CSV string of at least two of the colours green, amber and red.
-3. [x] Parse the input of a CSV string of colours which are not green, amber or red.
+4. [x] Parse the input of a CSV string of colours which are not green, amber or red.
-4. [ ] Raise error `Please input a string of comma-separated values.` upon the input of anything other than a `String` object.
+5. [x] Raise error `Please input a string of comma-separated values.` upon the input of anything other than a `String` object.

 ### Input/Output Table